 The city is mainly car dependant on almost all typical household errands.
 Having a 24 score for Transit gives the city very few nearby public transportation options.

 Lastly, a 44 score for Bikes rates it to have minimal bike infrastructure alongside traffic and even recreational.
-SourceOpens in a new tab.
+Source

 11. Property Value